Cucumber, Tomato, and Garbanzo Salad with Feta

 If you’re making this cucumber and tomato salad with the beans, please don’t skip the step of marinating the garbanzos in balsamic vinegar for that extra flavor boost.
 I’ve made this plenty of times with regular balsamic vinegar, but when I made it to update the photos I used white balsamic vinegar (affiliate link), which kept the light color of the beans.
 If you have white balsamic vinegar I’d definitely use it for a prettier salad, but this is just as tasty with regular balsamic vinegar!

-How to make this salad:
+How to make Tomato Cucumber Chickpea Salad:

-- When beans are well drained, place them in a in small Ziploc bag, add the marinade mixture, and let beans marinate in the refrigerator for 4 hours (or longer.)
+- When beans are well drained, place them in a in Ziploc bag, add the marinade mixture, and let beans marinate in the refrigerator for 4 hours (or longer.)

 - When you’re ready for chopping the tomatoes and cucumbers, let the marinated garbanzo beans drain, saving the reserved dressing.
 Taste the dressing for seasoning, adding more vinegar and olive oil if you don’t have at least 3 T of dressing.
 (We added 2 T more olive oil and 1 T more vinegar, but you might want less dressing.)

-- I used my favorite herb scissors to cut the basil into nice thin strips.
-Put tomatoes and cucumbers into a bowl and mix in drained garbanzos, chopped basil (or other herbs), and reserved dressing.
+- Put tomatoes and cucumbers into a bowl and mix in drained garbanzos, chopped basil (or other herbs), and reserved dressing.

 - Then season the salad with salt and pepper, add Feta and toss salad to gently mix.